kubermatic/docs/README.md

 ## Generate Kubermatic Docs locally

-To generate the documentation you will need to download and install the [hugo](https://gohugo.io/overview/installing/) static website engine.
+To generate the documentation you will need to download and install the [hugo](https://gohugo.io/overview/installing/) static website engine. **Please note:** you need to install the extended version of Hugo for building a website locally.

 Clone the repository to your local device and create a new feature branch.